jotego/jtpopeye/README.txt

 * Add support for protection.
     I have tried a bit but somehow I don't get the interface right.
 Schematics and MAME code don't have the same interface and probably protection fails because my interface is wrong.
 When protection fails the game gets reset when you try to start playing
+* Fix sprite bug affecting letter K in the title screen
+* Fix graphic glitch affecting one horizontal line on Popeye face
 * Sky Skipper support.
 This is suppose to be easy to do but I think it requires its own protection module too.
 This game is a Nintendo rarety.
 * Sprite issues
     1. The K of the title is missing, that's a sprite not a character